-While the bulk of the lyrics could easily have been addressed to the ‘powers that be,’ George undoubtedly slipped in some content that made it seem as if he was speaking to a woman, thereby continuing the Beatles established and acceptable trend of writing songs about relationships.
+While the bulk of the lyrics could easily have been addressed to the 'powers that be,' George undoubtedly slipped in some content that made it seem as if he was speaking to a woman, thereby continuing The Beatles established and acceptable trend of writing songs about relationships.
 Lennon and McCartney still bowed to this pressure as well, turning the autobiographical “In My Life” from a trip down memory lane to an ode to his current love; hence the lyrics “in my life I love you more.”

 George’s 1965 statement that it usually takes him “about three months before I finish one song” gives us an estimate of August to November of 1965 for when the writing of the song took place.

-On November 8th, 1965, the Beatles entered EMI Studio Two at 9 pm for what turned out to be a six hour recording session that only produced one releasable album track for the “Rubber Soul” album.
+On November 8th, 1965, The Beatles entered EMI Studio Two at 9 pm for what turned out to be a six hour recording session that only produced one releasable album track for the “Rubber Soul” album.
 After much rehearsal, only one take was needed to record the rhythm track for “Won’t Be There With You,” as the song was called at the beginning of the session.
 This track consisted of George on electric rhythm guitar, Paul on bass and Ringo on drums with no vocals being recorded at this time.

 Since it took much practice for them to perfect, it was decided to record each harmony section of the song separately, John being the one having the most trouble.
 “I’m sorry, sometimes I feel less than useless at these sessions, I really do,” John said as caught on tape.
 “Of course, Cynthia understands.
 I often talk to her about it when we get home.
 I say, ‘Sometimes, you know, Cynthia, I just can’t get the note.’”

 Immediately after this overdub was complete, a decision was made to repeat the process, double-tracking both the lead and harmony vocals as a separate overdub.
-Further overdubs were then added, including Ringo on tambourine and maracas, John on Hammond organ, and one ingredient which gave the song its’ most unusual and identifying element.
+Further overdubs were then added, including Ringo on tambourine and maracas, John on Hammond RT-3 organ, and one ingredient which gave the song its most unusual and identifying element.